Florida Insurance FAQs

 Protect employees and customers from injury on the premises.
 Consider the possible impact a disaster will have on your employees’ ability to return to work and how customers can return to your shop or receive goods or services.

-Inspect your business’ plant(s) and assess the impact a disaster would have on facilities.
+Inspect your business’ plan(s) and assess the impact a disaster would have on facilities.
 Make sure your plans conform to local building code requirements.

 Even if your business escapes a disaster, there is still a risk that it could suffer significant losses due to the inability of suppliers to deliver goods or services or a reduction in customers.
 Businesses should communicate with their suppliers and markets (especially if they are selling to a business as a supplier) about their disaster preparedness and recovery plans, so that everyone is prepared.